-Today, we will head to Naypyidaw.
-It takes about five and half hours (280km) to drive from Bagan to Naypyidaw.
-On the way, we stop to visit a palm tree workshop, see how villagers get juice from palm tree, make candy, wine from palm juice.
+Today, we head south to NAYPYIDAW.
+It takes about five hours and a half (280km) to drive from Bagan to Naypyidaw via mainly the highway road.
+On the way, make a stop to visit a palm tree workshop, see how villagers get juice from palm tree, make candy, wine from palm juice.
 Have lunch at local restaurant along the way.

-Upon arrival Naypyidaw capital, we will visit Uppatasanti Pagoda.
+Upon arrival at the Naypyidaw capital, visit Uppatasanti Pagoda.
 Then drive to your hotel for check in.
 The rest of the day is spent at leisure.

 Overnight at hotel in Naypyidaw.